Special Education Services

 Deaf and Hard of Hearing Programs

-Kent ISD provides deaf and hard of hearing services to students throughout Kent County.
+Kent ISD provides navigaton for deaf and hard of hearing services available to students.

 Kent CAN is a grant-funded initiative of Statewide Autism Resources and Training (START) It is a regional collaborative network of the Kent ISD that is working to implement "best practices" for individuals with Autism Spectrum Disorder (ASD).